WINDSTORM INSURANCE NETWORK BYLAWS

-- Any licensed insurance claims adjuster, claims investigator, claims supervisor or licensed insurance agent employed on a full-time basis with any insurance carrier licensed to do business in the State of Florida shall be deemed eligible for membership.
+- Any licensed insurance claims adjuster, claims investigator, claims supervisor, or licensed insurance agent employed on a full-time basis with any insurance carrier licensed to do business in the State of Florida or otherwise shall be deemed eligible for membership.

-Honorary Membership: Any individual whose personal or professional activities have significantly contributed to the advancement of windstorm insurance issues shall be deemed eligible for Honorary Membership in WIND.
+- Honorary Membership: Any individual whose personal or professional activities have significantly contributed to the advancement of windstorm insurance issues shall be deemed eligible for Honorary Membership in WIND.
 Honorary members shall not be required to pay annual dues or attend regular membership meetings in order to maintain Honorary Membership in WIND.
 Those members who have served as President of WIND shall be automatically categorized as Honorary Members upon conclusion of his/her term as President.
 Any other members seeking this Honorary Member status must request same in writing and/or be recommended in writing with approval by a two-thirds (2/3) vote of the WIND Board of Directors.

-- Retired Membership: Any former member who has been a member in good standing for a consecutive period of at least two years prior to their retirement from active employment in the windstorm insurance industry.
-No retired member shall be eligible to retain this distinction or be privileged to attend the meetings of the association if, after his/her election, he/she becomes associated with any business in any capacity conflicting with the qualifications and objectives set forth for membership and participation in the organization.
-No retired member shall be eligible to vote or hold office.
+- Retired Membership: Any former member who has been a member in good standing for a consecutive period of at least two years prior to their retirement from active employment in the windstorm insurance industry may become a retired member.
+Retired members shall be eligible to retain this distinction or be privileged to attend the meetings of the association if, after his/her election, he/she becomes associated with any business in any capacity conflicting with the qualifications and objectives set forth for membership and participation in the organization.
+Retired members shall not be eligible to vote or hold office.

 SECTION 2.
-Applications for membership in WIND shall be submitted to WIND at its corporate address, online through the WIND website, or delivered to any member of the Board of Directors on an approved Membership Application Form containing the name and signature of a Regular Member as Sponsor of the applicant.
+Applications for membership in WIND shall be submitted to WIND at its corporate address, online through the WIND website, or delivered to any member of the Board of Directors using an approved Membership Application Form containing the name and signature of a Regular Member as Sponsor of the applicant.
 Payment of one year’s membership dues shall be submitted with the application.